abelardopardo/ontask_b/docs/Using/action.rst

 |fa-download| Export actions
   Download a file with any of the actions in the workflow.

-|fa-clock-o| Timeline
+|fa-clock| Timeline
   Display the time line showing when the actions in the workflow have been executed.

-The actions in the workflow are shown in a tabular format.
-For each action the following main operations are offered:
+There platform supports the following action types:

+|fa-file-alt| :ref:`Personalized Text <personalized_content>`
+  Create a text *template* with content that can be included/excluded depending on a set of pre-defined conditions.
+The text can be either sent to the learner or embedded as part of a page in the LMS

+|fa-share-square| :ref:`Send Report <email_report_action>`
+  Create a message containing a subset of the data in the table to be sent to an instructor or advisor.
+The action may also include portions of the data table as attachments.
+This action is useful to automatically notify an instructor about a set of learners that satisfy certain condition.

+|fa-tasks| :ref:`Personalized Rubric <personalized_rubric>`
+  Create a message containing a list of suggestions based on the categories and levels of attainment previously defined in a rubric.

+|fa-question-circle| :ref:`Survey <surveys>`
+  A simple survey engine to use columns as questions and capture responses directly as data in the workflow table.

+|fa-check-square| TODO list
+  A special version of the survey in which the items are TODO items that can be marked as completed (under development).

+|fa-envelope-square| :ref:`Personalized Canvas Email <personalized_canvas_email>`
+  Functionality identical to the personalized text but the message is sent through the Canvas Email functionality (messages must be on plain-text format).

+|fa-code| :ref:`Personalized JSON object <personalized_json>`
+  Send a JSON object with the fields personalized based on the conditions.

+|fa-file-code| :ref:`JSON report <json_report_action>`
+  Send a JSON report including a subset of the table data to a given URL.

+The following operations are available for the actions.

-|fa-pencil| Edit
+Edit
-  Edit the content of the action
+  Edit the content of the action simply by clicking in the body of the box representing the action.

+|fa-eye| Preview
+  See the content of the action when considered for each user (if applicable)

+|fa-clone| Clone
+  Create an exact duplicate of the action adding the prefix "Copy_of" to its name.

+|fa-pencil-alt| Rename
+  Edit the name and description of the action.

+|fa-trash| Delete
+  Remove the action from the workflow.

 |fa-rocket| Run
   Use the action to either provide personalized content or run a survey (see :ref:`running_actions` for more information)

-|fa-eye| Preview
-  See the content of the action when considered for each user (if applicable)
+The following additional operations are available clicking in the right-most icon for each action.

 |fa-link| URL
   Provide access to learners to the content of the action through a link (only available for actions of type Personalized Text)

-|fa-file-archive-o| ZIP
+|fa-file-archive| ZIP
   Download a ZIP file with as many files as selected learners in the action.
 Each file contains the personalized document for the learner (only available for Personalized Text actions)

-|fa-clock-o| Timeline
+|fa-clock| Timeline
   See when the action has been executed

 |fa-calendar| Schedule
   Schedule the execution of the action for some time in the future

-|fa-pencil| Rename
-  Edit the name and description of the action.

-|fa-clone| Clone
-  Create an exact duplicate of the action adding the prefix "Copy_of" to its name.

 |fa-download| Export
   Download a file containing the definition of the action suitable to be uploaded into another workflow.

-|fa-trash| Delete
-  Remove the action from the workflow.

 .. _personalized_content: